ulrikpedersen/automatic-carnival/doc/howto.rst

 attr is an instance of the Attr class, r_meth is the method which has to be executed with the attribute is read, w_meth is the method to be executed when the attribute is written and is_allo_meth is the method to be executed to implement the attribute state machine.

-The method passed here as argument as to be class method and not object method.
+NOTE: the method passed here as argument has to be bound methods.

 Which argument you have to use depends on the type of the attribute (A WRITE attribute does not need a read method).
 Note, that depending on the number of argument you pass to this method, you may have to use Python keyword argument.
 The necessary methods